cjtapper/cjtapper.github.io/content/pages/index.md

 save_as: index.html

 I’m a software engineer specialising in Python, Django, and React.
-I live in Canberra, Australia.
+I live in Canberra, Australia with my wife and dog.

 By day, I'm co-founder & software consultant at [O(1)](https://0of1.com).
 We provide technical guidance and engineering resources to early stage startups to help bring their ideas to fruition.